-Some investors, who want to save money, make the mistake of getting an inexperienced or cheap contractor, which in many cases may lead to disaster and ultimately dip into a project’s profits.
+Some investors, who want to save money, make the mistake of getting an inexperienced or cheap contractor, which in many cases may lead to disaster during the real estate construction process and ultimately dip into a project’s profits.
 While a more experienced contractor may cost the investor more upfront, chances are, the project will be finished within the deadline set and delivered with quality craftsmanship.

 It’s crucial an investor pre-screen a contractor for a project.
 How do you pre-screen?
 Here are a couple of key questions to ask would-be contractors:

 - How long has the contractor worked in the industry?